Ronald Gibbs: 1960 NFL Championship Game

-Gibbs was also the referee for the 1960 NFL Championship Game, where the Philadelphia Eagles defeated the Green Bay Packers 17-13 at Franklin Field.
+Gibbs was also the referee for the 1960 NFL Championship Game, where the Philadelphia Eagles defeated the Green Bay Packers, 17–13, at Franklin Field.
 On the game's final play, Eagles two-way star Chuck Bednarik tackled Packers fullback Jim Taylor, with assistance from defensive back Bobby Jackson, at the Philadelphia 8-yard line.

 It was the only championship game loss suffered by Packers coach Vince Lombardi, who led Green Bay to five NFL championships over the next seven seasons, as well as triumphs in Super Bowl I and Super Bowl II.
 The Eagles did not win another championship until Super Bowl LII following the 2017 season.
+After the game, Gibbs retired from the NFL.

 Uniform

 Gibbs wore uniform number 5 beginning in 1941, the first year officials wore numbers on their shirts.
-Since Gibbs' retirement, no referee has worn number, 5, except when officials were numbered separately by position from 1979-81.
-Cal Lepore, who wore number 72 from 1970-78, wore number 5 in 1979 and 1980.
+Since Gibbs' retirement, no referee has worn number 5, except when officials were numbered separately by position from 1979 to 1981.
+Cal Lepore, who wore number 72 from 1970 to 1978, wore number 5 in 1979 and 1980.
 Following Lepore's retirement after the 1980 AFC Championship Game, no referee wore number 5 in 1981.